Though yoga was a big part of my life when I was drinking, it has also been a significant part of my recovery.

-Zoom back to the present -- for this yoga class, my pre-game consisted of putting on a pair of herringbone patterned yoga pants, a funky sports bra, and a daisy chain (check out my pic in the header!).
-Afterwards, I took the train home and was in bed by 10:30.
+Zoom back to my sobriety — for this yoga class, my pre-game consisted of putting on a pair of herringbone patterned yoga pants, a funky sports bra, and a daisy chain headband.
+Afterward, I took the train home and was in bed by 10:30.
 I woke up refreshed, although my quads were definitely feeling a little yoga hungover.

 I started practicing yoga five years ago, when I was drinking heavily and living in my hometown of Waco, Texas.
 While I never went to a workout after drinking, I’ve done my fair share of drunken yoga poses.
 From headstands on the filthy streets of Austin to arm balances on bar tops in Houston, and many, many places in between.